Which Of The Following Is Not True About Old Age

 • Promote Accurate Information: Healthcare professionals, educators, and community leaders should actively disseminate evidence-based information about healthy aging.

-• Encourage Intergenerational Connections: Facilitating interactions between younger and older generations can break down stereotypes and support mutual understanding.
+• Encourage Intergenerational Connections: Facilitating interactions between younger and older generations can break down stereotypes and grow mutual understanding.
 Mentorship programs, shared activities, and family gatherings are excellent avenues for this.

 • Support Lifelong Learning: Providing access to educational opportunities, whether formal or informal, can stimulate cognitive function and enhance overall well-being.